rdwatters/wattersio/content/posts/ground-up-view-of-buildings.md

 ---
-title:  "Ground-up View of Buildings"
+title:  "Ground-up View of Buildings with a Much Longer Title"
 publishdate: 2016-05-01
 date: 2016-05-01
 modified: false